omoniyidamilola/HEALTHCARE-INFRASTRUCTURE-GAP-ANALYSIS-SOUTHWESTERN-ONTARIO-CORRIDOR/README.md

 **• Federal/Professional Bodies:** Organizations like the Public Health Agency of Canada (682) and the Canadian Institute for Health Information (474) provide a significant layer of professional tracking.

-**•Municipal Tracking:** While smaller, municipal bodies like the City of Moncton (74) and Municipality of Québec (5) track localized data that might otherwise be missed by provincial systems.
+**• Municipal Tracking:** While smaller, municipal bodies like the City of Moncton (74) and Municipality of Québec (5) track localized data that might otherwise be missed by provincial systems.

 **2. The Power of Simplification**